Usap Gives Back

 MAUYA – Chiedza Childcare Centre Project

-Supported by Usap Ithaca College alums
+Supported by USAP Ithaca College alums

 MAUYA, Ithaca College African Student's Association adopted Chiedza Child Care for the years 2005 and 2006.
 Chiedza Child Care center, located in Harare, Zimbabwe aims to provide a caring home for vulnerable children, mostly those orphaned by the AIDS epidemic.
 Chiedza assists the guardians of the children in the community with immediate needs while empowering them through income generating projects like rabbit rearing and growing vegetables.
 Through fundraising activities on campus, MAUYA was able to raise money to contribute towards school tuition, food and uniforms for the children at Chiedza.
 The HIV/ AIDS pandemic has escalated the number of orphans whilst the economic conditions in Zimbabwe have made it harder to access basic commodities.
 In the midst of this hardship, Chiedza still thrives, helping over 250 children with school fees, uniforms, hot meals, after school tutoring and a fortnightly clinic with volunteer doctors.
-The Usap Ithaca College alums are continuing their support for Chiedza Child Care by making semi-annual contributions to the center.
+The USAP Ithaca College alums are continuing their support for Chiedza Child Care by making semi-annual contributions to the center.